 Since last summer I’ve been recommending two different “savings apps” to Financial Best Life readers – Digit and Qapital.
-I like and use them both, but I got some news yesterday that Digit is moving to a subscription model and wanted to update my readers ASAP since I take my affiliate relationships very seriously, and you guys LOVE these app recommendations (also here) and I would never want you to feel like you're getting “duped”
+I like and use them both, but now that both are on a subscription model and wanted to update my readers ASAP.

 More About Digit

 Digit is an automatic savings app that connects with your primary checking account.
 When you spend, Digit sneaks away money into a separate savings account so you can save money without “feeling it.”
 If you’re skeptical, let me say that they do work.
 I used automated savings apps like Digit to save over $1,000 in under 45 days.

 Yes.
 Previously, Digit was free for users.
 Now after a 100 day trial period, users will have to pay $5.00 per month to continue using the services. (previously it was $2.99 now, as of Q4 2019, it’s now $5/mo to use digit).

 If the average user saves between $80-$170 per month with Digit (the most I’ve saved is close to $70 dollars), then $5.00 per month equals about 3% of what you save.
 This is pretty steep for a money management service, and also a huge bummer when you’re used to getting something for free.

 Read the full Forbes article about the switch.
 Their reasoning is noble, and I get it.